Feyerabend/vm/ps/APPLE.md

     rendering operations.

 3. **Hybrid Approach**:
-    - **PDF for Document Rendering**: PDF is still heavily used for document rendering and manipulation within macOS and iOS.
+    - **PDF for document rendering**: PDF is still heavily used for document rendering and manipulation within macOS and iOS.
 Apps that handle documents, such as Preview and third-party PDF viewers, leverage the PDF capabilities of Core Graphics for accurate rendering and editing.
-    - **Metal for Performance-Critical Tasks**: For tasks that require high performance, such as real-time graphics, complex UI elements, and advanced animations, Metal is preferred due to its efficiency and direct access to GPU resources.
+    - **Metal for performance-critical tasks**: For tasks that require high performance, such as real-time graphics, complex UI elements, and advanced animations, Metal is preferred due to its efficiency and direct access to GPU resources.

 4. **Layered Architecture**:
-    - **UI Rendering**: The UIKit and AppKit frameworks (for iOS and macOS, respectively) utilize a layered rendering architecture where higher-level abstractions may still use PDF-based rendering internally, but lower-level operations are often offloaded to Metal for performance.
+    - **UI rendering**: The UIKit and AppKit frameworks (for iOS and macOS, respectively) utilize a layered rendering architecture where higher-level abstractions may still use PDF-based rendering internally, but lower-level operations are often offloaded to Metal for performance.
-    - **Compositing and Effects**: Compositing and visual effects are areas where Metal’s capabilities are leveraged to provide smooth and efficient rendering, particularly on high-resolution displays and in graphics-intensive applications.
+    - **Compositing and effects**: Compositing and visual effects are areas where Metal’s capabilities are leveraged to provide smooth and efficient rendering, particularly on high-resolution displays and in graphics-intensive applications.